-Before local governments undertake equity-centered, community-driven climate change adaptation, leadership should first commit to transformative organizational change towards diversity, equity, justice, diversity and inclusion.
-Leadership's explicit commitment to these approaches will be critical to shifting culture internally and demonstrating credibility in pursuing equity-based resilience initiatives.
-In the U.S., staff of municipal agencies that oversee community development are often not representative of the communities that they serve, which limits their ability to advance racial justice (Ross et al., 2019 in Hughes et al., 2021).
-This disparity in representation underscores the need for leadership credibility through internal BEJDI work as well as explicit public commitments.
+Photo: Two technicians install solar photo voltaic panels in a corn field.
+Credit: Manop Boonpeng In order for local governments to undertake equity-centered, community-driven climate change adaptation, they should commit to transformative organizational change towards BEJDI.
+In the U.S., staff of municipal agencies that oversee community development are often not representative of the communities that they serve, which limits their ability to advance racial justice (Ross et al., 2019 in Hughes et al., 2021).24 Leadership's explicit commitment to these approaches will be critical to shifting culture internally and demonstrating credibility in pursuing equity-based resilience initiatives.

 In addition to local government, consulting firms and sustainable building industries with which cities partner on climate adaptation planning and implementation are likewise dominated by White people.
 Lack of awareness about educational and professional opportunities in green building, sustainability, and environmental management compounded by insular hiring practices, discrimination, and the prevalence of White supremacy culture prevent people of color from joining these professions.
-The result is a dearth of BIPOC professionals in these sectors and industries, perpetuating racial inequity in climate adaptation and resilience (NAACP 2021).
+The result is a dearth of BIPOC professionals in these sectors and industries, perpetuating racial inequity in climate adaptation and resilience.5

 Institutionalizing representation starts with an assessment of institutional diversity and cultural competence.
 The University of Michigan Graham Sustainability Institute recommends that institutions assess the racial, ethnic, and gender representation in the institution and comparing that with the demographics of their community.
-If the institution collects information about employee's race, gender, and ethnicity as a part of their Human Resources practices, that information can be used to create a demographic profile of the employees.
+If the institution collects information about employees' race, gender, and ethnicity as a part of their Human Resources practices, that information can be used to create a demographic profile of the employees.
 If no such information is available, the institution might create a survey to collect that information.
 The institution can use the American Community Survey to determine the demographics of the community with whom it is working.
-Use the results of the community assessment as a benchmark for institutional diversity (Hughes et al., 2021).
+Use the results of the community assessment as a benchmark for institutional diversity.24

-Transformative institutional change towards belonging, equity, justice, diversity, and inclusion is a journey that institutions commit to authentically and for the long run.
+Transformative institutional change towards belonging, equity, justice, diversity, and inclusion is a journey that institutions need to commit to authentically and for the long run.
 This is not a checklist to complete, but rather an iterative process of self-reflection, analysis, change, learning, and more self-reflection.
 It cannot be delegated to a single department or committee, but must be driven by leadership from the top of the institution and implemented throughout every agency, department, and touch every staff member.
 Measurable progress may take years and unless changes are profound, they will be insufficient.
 The transformation does not have to be complete before climate adaptation and resilience planning is undertaken, but it should be begun and take place alongside a commitment to centering equity in the resilience building process.

 Below we offer recommendations for BEJDI for municipal institutions, adapted from J.E.D.I.
-Heart (Bonta, 2019):
+Heart:47